rust-stuco/lectures/week2/slides.md

 println!("{}", s); // This will print `hello, world!`
 ```

-* Why can `String` be mutated but literals cannot?
+* Why can `String` be mutated but string literals cannot?

 ---